CAIsr/CAIsr.github.io/pages/imaging_tools.md

 MINC toolbox uses minc(.mnc) data format.

 Some of the following features offered by MINC file format makes it advatangeous to work with at CAI.

--MINC is inherently N-dimensional where data can be structured with any number of spatial or temporal dimensions.
+* MINC is inherently N-dimensional where data can be structured with any number of spatial or temporal dimensions.

--MINC is multimodal and can be used to store CT, MRI, PET and other medical imaging data.
+* MINC is multimodal and can be used to store CT, MRI, PET and other medical imaging data.

-MINC data an be defined in both voxel and world coordinate system.
+* MINC data an be defined in both voxel and world coordinate system.

 At CAI the human brain atlas workflow primarily utilizes MINC data type and tools in its pipeline.
 Further information about the atlas can be found at [volgenmodel-nipype](https://github.com/CAIsr/volgenmodel-nipype).
 Also, prior to the atlas building;